 Tyre Nichols died of his injuries three days later.

 While much of the nation mourns Tyre Nichols' death, there is a difference between how some white Americans view the tragedy, and the support we all had for Damar Hamlin.
 For Tyre Nichols, the question, "Why did he run?" keeps coming up.
 It's a question only a white person would ask.

 Here's why he ran: George Floyd, Eric Garner, Michael Brown, Tamir Rice, Walter Scott, Alton Sterling, Philando Castille, Stephon Clark, Breonna Taylor and Daunte Wright to name a few.
 Black people die when they encounter police.

 There is no question that Tyre Nichols saw the hatred and viciousness in the eyes of his attackers.
 He tried to save himself, but he had no chance.
 His fate was sealed when they surrounded him like a pack of wild dogs, hitting him, shouting orders while simultaneously tasing and spraying him.

 Yes, the police officers were Black.
 Why did not one of those involved in the murder attempt to stop it?
 Aside from the systematic racism inherent in this country, the problem is police culture.
 Several officers involved in the attack on Tyre already had reprimands on their records.
 Why were they still on the streets?

 Why did their initial reports vary widely from what actually happened?
 The truth is in the video.

 Why is our police force militarized?
 Why do police forces have tanks, and weapons of war to police people in our own country?
 Why are bad cops allowed to stay, or simply move on to other locations?
-Why do some many traffic stops end in the deaths of Black people?
+Why do so many traffic stops end in the deaths of Black people?